Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/index.rst

-Welcome to the P1's private documentation!
+Welcome to the P1's HPC documentation!
 ##########################################

 The **Pioneer Centre for Artificial Intelligence** (P1 for short) is a Danish cross-university research centre.
-This private documentation is for all affiliates to share and communicate.
+This documentation is for the HPC which is made available for affiliates of the center.
+For more information regarding the centre, we refer to https://www.aicentre.dk/the-centre-p1
-Access is controlled through the GitHub repo and organization.

-* If you are new see the :doc:`welcome` page for an introduction to the centre.
-* See the :doc:`organization` page for an overview of the centre's organization.
-* See the :doc:`contributing` page to learn how to contribute to the documentation.
-* See the :doc:`introduction-to-computing` page for a P1/AI-centric introduction to computing.
-* See the :doc:`p1-compute-resources` page for an overview and guide to the P1-owned compute resources.
-* See the :doc:`compute-resources` page for an overview of other relevant compute resources.
-* See the :doc:`introtalks` page for educational material from the P1 Intro Talks series.
-* See the :doc:`learning-resources` page for educational material in machine learning systems and HPC.

-Unless you are actively working on documentation pages, you should prefer the stable branch.
-You can check and switch versions in the lower left corner.
+The goal of the P1 HPC is to:

+* Enable research opportunities for affiliates of P1, with regards to its objectives
+* Support collaborations within the center

+However, since resources are limited and we hope to serve as many P1 members as possible, large scale projects are better supported within their own funding.

+In this documentation, we cover only the use-cases and setup of the cluster.
+Since the cluster is situated within the [DTU Computing Center](https://www.hpc.dtu.dk/), the documentation of the technical side of things can be found on their website, and the P1 specific page there: https://www.hpc.dtu.dk/?page_id=5028

 Contents
 --------